 Select True Color [32 Bit] if available.

 Note: There is a tradeoff between Color & Screen.
 You should try to get the highest screen resolution that suits you while still preserving True Color.
 Once you have completed the adjustments, click OK.
-We run our monitors at 1152x864, and recommend you run at least 800x600 or 1024x768 if possible.
+Again, we recommend you run at least 1024x768 if possible.

 This is where you may be able to adjust the color balance of your monitor.
 Look for a tab that says Color Management or something similar.
 If your video card does not support advanced color management, you may not have this tab.
 In that case, you will need to upgrade your video card.